Nylon 66: Applications

 In 2011 worldwide production was two million tons.
 At that time, fibers consumed just over half of production and engineering resins the rest.
 It is not used in film applications as it cannot be biaxially oriented.
 Fiber markets represented 55% of the 2010 demand with engineering thermoplastics being the remainder.

 Nylon 66 is frequently used when high mechanical strength, rigidity, good stability under heat and/or chemical resistance are required.
 It is used in fibers for textiles and carpets and molded parts.
 For textiles, fibers are sold under various brands, for example Nilit brands or the Cordura brand for luggage, but it is also used in airbags, apparel, and for carpet fibres under the Ultron brand.
 Nylon 66 lends itself well to make 3D structural objects, mostly by injection molding.
 It has broad use in automotive applications; these include "under the hood" parts such as radiator end tanks, rocker covers, air intake manifolds, and oil pans, as well as numerous other structural parts such as hinges, and ball bearing cages.
 Other applications include electro-insulating elements, pipes, profiles, various machine parts, zip ties, conveyor belts, hoses, polymer-framed weapons, and the outer layer of turnout blankets.
 Nylon 66 is also a popular guitar nut material.

-Nylon 66, especially glass fiber reinforced grades, can be effectively fire retarded with halogen-free products.
+Nylon 66, especially glass fiber reinforced grades, can be effectively fire retardant with halogen-free products.
 Phosphorus-based flame retardant systems are used in these fire-safe polymers and are based on aluminium diethyl phosphinate and synergists.
 They are designed to meet UL 94 flammability tests as well as Glow Wire Ignition Tests (GWIT), Glow Wire Flammability Test (GWFI) and Comparative Tracking Index (CTI).
 Its main applications are in the electrical and electronics (E&E) industry.